pozil/pwm-controller/README.md

 The app can **only be installed or built on a Raspberry Pi**.
 Installing it or building it in any other environement will fail due to the lack of i2c support.

-Run this command build the app:<br/>
+Run this command to build the app:<br/>
 `npm install && npm run build`

 Run this command to start the app:<br/>